arosecast/arc-old/_posts/2016-07-04-cats-books-life-is-good-wooden-brooch.markdown

 image: '/assets/blog/2016-07/thumb-illustration-books-cats-life-is-good.jpg'
 alt: Cats.
 Books.
 Life is Good | Wooden Brooch of a Blue Tabby Reading a Book
 categories: my-work
-tags: illustration watercolor wild-sofa-beasts books literature jewellery calligraphy cat
+tags: illustration watercolor wild-sofa-beasts books literature jewellery calligraphy cat brooch
 ---

 ![ALT](/assets/folio/wsb/illustration-books-cats-life-is-good.jpg "Cats.
 Books.
 Life is Good - Watercolour Illustration on a Wooden Brooch of a Blue Tabby Reading a Book by Karen Murray of A Rose Cast")